 I also tested Badia’s chili powder for hidden gluten with my Nima Sensor.
 Nima displayed a smiley face, which means it didn’t find any gluten.

-B&G Foods, Inc., Durkee’s parent company (and the parent company for Spice Island, and Tone’s products) said in an email statement:
+B&G Foods, Inc., Durkee’s parent company (and the parent company for Spice Island and Tone’s products), said in an email reply to Good For You Gluten Free:

 “We have a strong allergen clean-out policy that has been validated to ensure that there is no allergen cross-contamination at the plant.
 Since ingredients and facilities may change from time to time, always check the label on a specific product for current ingredient and allergen information.”